How to increase your reach with influencer marketing for your hospitality brand

 Before you get started with marketing for restaurants or hotels, you need to take a good look at your own brand.
 Your restaurant, café, hotel, or whatever it is.
 Who are you, what do you offer and who do you want to reach?

 You then also want to decide on the aim of your collaboration.
-Do you want to increase overall bookings, or sales of a specific product?
+Do you want to increase overall bookings, or sales of a specific producton your point of sale system for cafe?
 Do you want to have more followers online?
 Or do you just want to increase brand awareness?

 Make sure you decide your objectives.
 Once you have these clear, it's time to set a budget.
 We recommend deciding your total budget before you reach out to influencers.
 You get to decide the limits here, not them.